Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 The purpose of writing tests is to "support the ability to change.
 Whether you're adding new features, doing a refactoring focused on code health, or undertaking a larger redesign, automated testing can quickly catch mistakes, and this makes it possible to change software with confidence."<sup>[1][1]</sup> This is obvious, but the purpose of writing tests is sometimes forgotten and replaced by unhelpful metrics like achieving a certain code coverage.
 So, keep this in mind as you read the rest of the article.

+This article will cover pointers on writing tests across the different levels of the test pyramid including:

+1. Internal (i.e. implementation details that are not exposed to the end-user)
+2. Unit
+3. Integration

+E2E tests are not covered as I haven't had the opportunity to deep-dive and write tests at that level.
+Prior to publishing this article, I had the opportunity to apply these pointers below at my workplace and found them to be helpful.

+Then, we will cover some general principles that are applicable to all levels of the test pyramid.

 ## Test Pyramid

 ### Disprefer Internal Tests